apoorvalal/alal-paper-template/README.md

 ## Apoorva Lal

 + paper.md is language agnostic
-+ article-skeleton.Rmd uses Rmarkdown and a custome template `lal-paper-template.tex`
++ rmd-paper.Rmd uses Rmarkdown and a custome template `lal-paper-template.tex`
   * forked from Steve Miller's [template](https://github.com/svmiller/svm-r-markdown-templates), which implements nifty features such as hyperlinks to footnotes and citations
   * added option to have separate title page `septitle` in yaml boilerplate
   * added option to centre-align title `titlecentre` in yaml boilerplate